-His broadcast lasted seven out of the thirty minutes and had to include not only the historical background, geographical features, and industrial development of his place of hypodeset. development of his place of broadcast, development of his place of broadcast, but also an interview with an interesting personality.
+His broadcast lasted seven out of the thirty minutes and had to include not only the historical background, geographical features, and industrial development of his place of broadcast, but also an interview with an inter-esting personality.
 That those seven minutes, so crammed and seemingly dull on paper, became highly colorful and entertaining at Walter's hands speaks well of his ability.
 His big "break" came after this success, when the Toronto Star hired him to be its newscaster.
 It looks as if he's going to be doing just that little thing for a long time to come.